AndrewChiyz/ErrorMessages/systemUpgrade.md

 `sudo update-grub` </br>
 `sudo reboot` </br>

-Now I can boot into the Ubuntu 16.04 system with kernel 4.4.0, then I choose to switch the driver from open source driver to a Nvidia driver by using 'addtional drivers'
-tappage in 'software and updates' manager, and It works.
+Now I can boot into Ubuntu 16.04 system with kernel 4.4.0, then I choose to switch the driver from open source driver to a Nvidia driver by using 'addtional drivers' tappage in 'software and updates' manager, and It works.